- Search The Registry

 - My Account

-*On this date in 1919, the Associated Negro Press (ANP), the first national news services for African Americans, was established.
+*On this date in 1919, the Associated Negro Press (ANP), the first national news service for African Americans, was established.

 by Susan Altman